 If you choose not to bring a computer with you to the U.S. there are several computer labs on campus to which you will have access.
 If you wish to purchase a computer, you will be able to purchase one for a relatively inexpensive price once you arrive in the U.S. If you choose to bring your own computer, all residence halls have individual resident network hook-up (ResNet).
 View information regarding minimum requirements for your computer.
 Please note that UW-Platteville does not support pirated and illegal software and/or operating systems.
 It is illegal to use pirated and illegal software and/or operating systems in the U.S. The use of these items can lead to fines from government authorities.

 CAN I STAY IN THE RESIDENCE HALLS DURING THANKSGIVING BREAK, WINTER BREAK, SPRING BREAK, AND SUMMER BREAK?

-Residents of Bridgeway Commons, Rountree Commons, and Southwest Hall may stay in their halls during winter break.
-All other residents living in the nine traditional halls on campus must vacate their space during this time period.
+Residents of Bridgeway Commons, Cooper Living Learning Center, Rountree Commons, and Southwest Hall may stay in their halls during winter break.
+All other residents living in the traditional halls on campus must vacate their space during this time.
 All halls are open for Winterim classes in January.
 If students are living in any of the traditional residence halls that do not stay open during winter Break, it is the student's responsibility to locate an off-campus place to stay during this time; however, students may leave their personal belongings in their room during this vacation period.
-Students wishing to return to their traditional residence hall rooms when Winterim classes begin must request permission from the Residence Life office in Royce Hall and room rent is placed on their student account.
-Please check the Residence Life website or ask your Resident Assistant (RA) for more information.
+Any student, for any reason, may return to their residence hall room during the Winterim period for no additional charge regardless of whether they are taking classes or not.
+Please check the Residence Life website or ask your hall staff for more information.